tidewave-ai/tidewave_python/README.md

 This project can also be used as a standalone Model Context Protocol (MCP) server for your editors.

-We currently support Django but work for FastAPI and Flask is underway.
+We currently support Django but work on FastAPI and Flask is underway.
 Reach out if you want to help!

 ## Installation